ds7-ds/Model-Airport/Resources/Project/Project Stages.md

       * Completed robot design
       * Check with EE/ME Advisor for robot approval
    * Electrical Engineering
-      * Power robot with batteries with no extra electronics
+      * Power robot with just batteries with no extra electronics
       * No lighting for airport.
    * Software Engineering
       * None in this phase